nickwes/ggl-simple-api/README.md

 1. Set up Terraform in the pipeline environment
 2. Authenticate with AWS
 3. Initialize the Terraform backend
-4. Plan the infrastructure deployment
-5. Apply the changes to deploy the infrastructure
+4. Apply the changes to deploy the infrastructure

 ## Prerequisites